Marzuh/1ot/README.md

 ## Known issues and not finished tasks
-- If launch web through gradle then proccess will not stop properly
+- If launch web through gradle then process will not stop properly
+- Object type for pagination filtered search not updated

 ## Implementation that is not finished